MoseslGit/cuats-competition/README.md

 For detailed breakdowns of the code, refer to comments around functions.

+## Strategy Adjustment
+All strategies can be found in the strategies.py file, which is called in the Update function in main.py every month.
+Both the frequency and content of these strategies can be adjusted directly from these functions, with the only output required being portfolio symbols and their respective weights.

+## Rebalancing Adjustment
+Rebalancing is carried out in the adjust function within rebalance.py: parameters can be tuned with main.py under Initialization conditions, such as threshold values for portfolio adjustment.
+Outputs are an adjusted portfolio with symbols and their respective weights.

 ## Model Training
 A Bayesian Gaussian mixture model from sklearn is used.
 For documentation, refer to https://scikit-learn.org/stable/modules/mixture.html#bgmm.
 The BIC information criterion is used by this package naturally to decide the ideal number of clusters below a maximum set limit.